antzGames/OpenVAT-for-Godot/README.md

 	- minimum/maximun vectors
 	- animation track meta data
 - Can support multiple baked in animation tracks (supports a total of 4096 combined frames).
+- Supoorts both looping and non-looping animation tracks.

 ## `OpenVATMultiMeshInstance3D` features

 - Ability to set a unique animation track per instance.
 - Ability to change animation track at any time per instance.
 - Ability to control the alpha channel for individual instances.
 Also includes easy fade in/out tweened functions.
+- Ability to restart the non-looping animation tracks for individual instances.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.